CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/CollisionSystem.md

 2. **Handling Collisions**
    - When a collision is detected, the `doCollision(GameObject*)` method is triggered on both objects.
    - Each object handles the collision based on its specific game logic.

+#### Workflow

+1. Make sure that each game object:
+   - Has a `CircleCollider` attached with the appropriate radius.
+As of writing, the collider radius property has no relation to the visual size of the object, so this may take some trial and error.
+   - Has been set to the intended GameObjectType.
+Not only is this critical for rendering, but it also determines which other objects this object can collide with.

+2. Modify the constructor of the `CollisionMatrix` in [`collisionMatrix.h`](../collisionMatrix.h) to define which GameObjectTypes can collide.
+There are a number of methods there to help with this.

+3. Implement the `doCollision(GameObject*)` method in each game object class to handle specific collision interactions.

+#### Potential Improvements

+- Implement a base collider2D class, of which `CircleCollider` is a subclass, and extend it with new collider types like rectangles or polygons.

+- 3D colliders (for sphere this should be easy)

+- Figure out a better way to set the collision matrix.
+Maybe it can be loaded from a state file?

+- Move beyond mere collision detection with realistic, physics-based collision responses (e.g., blocking, redirecting, bouncing, momentum transfer...).